What is the difference between injection blow molding and extrusion blow molding?

 Extrusion blow molding:

-This is the more popular choice in blow molding.
+Between both methods, the extrusion blow molding method tends to be the more popular choice.
 Plastic pellets are fed from a hopper into an extruder, which uses friction to heat the plastic into a liquified state.
 The molten plastic is extruded into a hollow tube, called a parison.
 Pressurized air is then blown into the parison, forming it into shape.
 Excess plastic on the bottom of the container is trimmed.
 Containers are then sent to a second trimming station, where the top is trimmed.
 When possible, this excess is recycled back through the process to limit waste.

-Injection blow molding creates greater detail than extrusion blow molding.
+Injection molding creates greater detail than extrusion blow molding.
 Resin pellets are fed from a hopper into an extruder.
 The pellets are then melted and injected into a preform mold around a core rod.
-Pressurized air is blown into the mold, forcing the plastic to take shape.
+Pressurized air forces the plastic to take the shape of the mold.

-The final step in both molding processes is to check for leaks.
+The final step in both blow molding processes is to check for leaks.
 If a leak is detected the container is recycled back into production to limit waste.
+MDI offers both extrusion and injection blow molding services, with extensive custom capabilities.

 HAVE A QUESTION?